What are Confluence labels? How to organise your pages

 What are Confluence labels?

 Labels are tags that you can add to your Confluence pages using any keywords you want.
-Users can then search by specific labels to categorise and search for content.
+They’re a useful way to categorise content by theme or topic, and users can search by label name to find relevant pages.

 How to add labels to a Confluence page